AlecGMcNamara/ESP32-Micropython-DFPlayer/README.md

 Added to original library:

-RANDOM function to library to allow easy playing and testing.
+RANDOM function to allow easy playing and testing.
 Works without renaming tracks.

-Got the is_playing function to work so you can detect the end of the track.
+Got the is_playing() function to work so you can detect the end of the tracks.

-Added timeout feature to send query and handle any errors.
+Added timeout feature to 'send_query()' function and catch errors.